 - In both groups, pointed spurs are present on the ankles of adult males (connected to functional poison glands in the case of the platypus but not echidnas).

 - The skeletons of both groups have many reptilian features that are not present in other mammals.

 Reflecting the fact that the earliest known echidna fossils are no more than 15 million years old, the evolutionary relationship between echidnas and the platypus remains poorly understood.
-However, it’s currently believed that echidnas developed from a platypus-like ancestor rather than vice-versa, with a number of lines of evidence suggesting that the two groups may have begun to diverge as recently as about 18 million years ago (though possibly as much as 90 million years ago).
+However, it’s currently believed that echidnas developed from a platypus-like ancestor rather than vice-versa between 18 and 90 million years ago.